-To bring all the stakeholders under a common platform (among public, private and civil society actors) to overcome challenge about access to safe drinking water challenge in the coastal districts of Southwest.
+To bring all the stakeholders under a common platform (among public, private and civil society actors) to overcome challenge about access to safe drinking water and challenge to affordable sanitation facilities in the coastal districts of Southwest.

-To strengthen collaboration and coordination among stakeholders, and assist government to implement action plan complying policies.

-Sharing experiences and insights about sustainable financing mechanisms for water infrastructure and identify ways to take actions both at policy and implementation level.
+2 To strengthen collaboration and coordination among stakeholders, and assist government to implement action plan complying policies.
+3 Sharing experiences and insights about sustainable financing mechanisms for water infrastructure from both public and private sectors and identify ways to take actions both at policy and implementation level.
+To develop evidence bases and advocacy tools for policy makers and other relevant actors.

-To develop

-evidence

-bases and

-advocacy tools for

-policy makers and

-other relevant

-actors